 In general, measuring and grasping quality in education and training is always a methodological challenge.
-Looking at the several quality assurance and measuring instruments developed and introduced for e.g., the school-based education systems and offers show that a lot of research have been done on this topic, however, there are always questions about reliability, validity and objectivity of such instruments and approaches.
-Nevertheless, there is an agreement that a kind of continuous monitoring and assessment of quality of offers for continuous improvement is not only something for industrial companies but also for education and training offers.
+Looking at the several quality assurance and measuring instruments developed and introduced for e.g. the school-based education systems and offers shows that a lot of thoughts have been made on this topic, however, there are always questions about reliability, validity and objectivity of such instruments and approaches.
+Nevertheless, there is agreement that a kind of continuous monitoring and assessment of quality of offers for continuous improvement is not only something for industrial companies but also for education and training offers.

-On the level of work-based learning this is even more complex since WBL is the situation where practical (mechanics, plumbing, etc.) and academic, (education and training) are combined.
-Assessment of the quality of the WBL offer to a company is therefore always a combination of quality of education and training as well as company internal processes and products / services developed.
-For this reason, the measuring of quality within WBL contains additional challenges and it has to leave a pure quantitative measurement of indicators (e.g., how many mentors for how many apprentices in a company) but enter a broad and solid level of qualitative indicators to allow the identification of improvement potentials.
+On the level of work-based learning this is even more complex since WBL is the situation where car building and education and training are combined.
+Assessment of the quality of the WBL offer of a company is therefore always a combination of quality of education and training as well as company internal processes and products / services developed.
+For this reason, the measuring of quality within WBL contains additional challenges and it has to leave a pure quantitative measurement of indicators (e.g. how many mentors for how many apprentices in a company) but enter a broad and solid level of qualitative indicators to allow the identification of improvement potentials.

-Envisaging these challenges of quality assessment in WBL as well as the need for a broad selection of quality criteria and at the same time considering the company realities for a quality assessment process (e.g., shortage of time and resources, competition challenges, profit making approach etc.) has been influencing and in fact defining the WBL-Q evaluation approach.
+Envisaging these challenges of quality assessment in WBL in front of a need for broad selection of quality criteria and at the same time considering the company realities for a quality assessment process (e.g. shortage of time and resources, competition challenges, profit making approach etc.) has been influencing and in fact defining the WBL-Q evaluation approach.
 Right from the beginning it was decided to aim for an easy online based self-evaluation process which reflects all these existing challenges and factors.
-The self-evaluation approach offers a quite confidential and private evaluation action with company-internal deduction of improvement factors etc. At the same time, the WBL-Q evaluation approach also wants to show that the single company based WBL approach is of course not disconnected from general societal and modern developments.
+The self-evaluation approach offers a quite confidential and private evaluation action with company-internal deduction of improvement factors etc. At the same time the WBL-Q evaluation approach also wants to show that the single company based WBL approach is of course not disconnected from general societal and modern developments.
 For this reason, the WBL-Q evaluation approach also offers the possibility of assessment of the own WBL offer against some general megatrends to show how fit the current system is against some broad and in fact unavoidable trends in the near and middle future.